ankitk50/ankitk50.github.io/_posts/2020-05-10-Past_Projects.md

 **Architecture and Working**

 The architecture had a BLE beacon (installed inside the bus) and a Raspberry-pi with BLE scanner (installed at the bus-stop).
-The beacon broadcasted details of the bus needed which is scanned by Raspberry-pi and is displayed at a bus-stop.
+The beacon broad casted details of the bus needed which is scanned by Raspberry-pi and is displayed at a bus-stop.

 Raspberry-pi also Gaussian Mixture Model(GMM) based audio classifier trained with different audio samples of the traffic noise.